idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

                                         -- (zero and successor)
     data List a = Nil | (::) a (List a) -- Polymorphic lists

-Data type names cannot begin with a lower case letter (we will see later why not!).
+Data type names cannot begin with a lowercase letter (we will see later why not!).
 The above declarations are taken from the standard library.
 Unary natural numbers can be either zero (``Z``), or the successor of another natural number (``S k``).
 Lists can either be empty (``Nil``) or a value added to the